wenzhixin/bootstrap-table/src/extensions/multi-column-toggle/README.md

 ### copyColumnsToClipboard

-* copys the contents of the selected rows to the clipboard.
+* copies the contents of the selected rows to the clipboard.

 ### copyColumnsToClipboardWithHidden

-* copys the contents of the selected rows to the clipboard, *including hidden rows*.
+* copies the contents of the selected rows to the clipboard, *including hidden rows*.